headexpanded/fat_slob_plumbing/README.md

 ## Fat Slob Plumbing

-Stress testing domestic sewage systems since 2013.
+#Stress testing domestic sewage systems since 2013.#

-First, ask yourself: what sort of web-site would a business named "Fat Slob Plumbing" have?
+Ask yourself: what sort of web-site would a business named "Fat Slob Plumbing" have?

-So the objective here is to use TypeScript, Next.js, and React to create a web-site which looks and feels like "Fat Slob Plumbing", but in the background has a whole lot of up-to-date code (and some Easter eggs too).
+It would probably be quite bad, right?
+So the challenge here is to use TypeScript, Next.js, and React to produce a "bad" website for Ron & Dave, the two guys who own and run Fat Slob Plumbing.

 ## Learn More